LightJason/lightjason.github.io/content/tutorials/tutorial-efficient-beliefbase.md

 #### ASL of the agent

-On the ASL side all beliefs witch has the prefix ```env/``` will be matched to the on-demand beliefbase and so it will passed back to the agent.
+On the ASL side all beliefs with the prefix ```env/``` will be matched to the on-demand beliefbase and will be passed back to the agent.
 On the unification (```>>```) the literal will be generated and unified into the variable ```X```.
-After printing the value of X, it will be set into the persistence beliefbase.
-Beacuse on LightJason system architecture the ```checkenvironment``` plan will be run in each cycle (in parallel to other plans), so you can control the agent perceiving in a clean way.
+After printing the value of X, it will be stored in the persistent beliefbase.
+Because of LightJason's system architecture the ```checkenvironment``` plan will be run in each cycle (in parallel to other plans), so you can control the agent's perceptions in a clean way.

 <pre data-language="AgentSpeak(L++)"><code class="language-agentspeak">
 !checkenvironment.